gdbc/CII/README.md

 **Note:** All systems used here are on a libvirtd host, upon which they are guests.
 This libvirtd servers name is core.ci.com and will be used as a compute resource provider.

+**Note:** Usernames and passwords have been left in scripts as examples, they're easy and only used for display purposes

 ## Libvirt Host

 This server hosts the CII systems and needs to be enabled for  Foreman to  access and rebuild VM’s.